• Skip to primary navigation

 Lemon Meringue Pie Cookies

-Lemon meringue pie cookies are like bite-sized versions of the classic dessert—with a buttery vanilla shortbread base, a zesty lemon curd center, and fluffy toasted meringue on top.
-If you’ve tried my lemon meringue tart, you’ll love this playful, party-ready twist.
+Lemon meringue pie cookies are bite-sized cookies with a buttery shortbread base, a tangy lemon curd center, and toasted meringue on top.

 Ingredients you need

-You’ll need these ingredients to make delicious lemon meringue cookies with a buttery base, creamy lemon center, and toasted meringue topping.
+You’ll need simple ingredients to make lemon meringue pie cookies with a buttery shortbread base, tangy lemon curd, and soft Swiss meringue.

 • All-purpose flour – forms the base of the shortbread cookie dough

-• Unsalted butter – adds richness and that melt-in-your-mouth texture
+• Unsalted butter – adds richness and a tender shortbread texture

-• Powdered sugar (icing sugar) – keeps the cookie texture soft and smooth
+• Powdered sugar (icing sugar) – keeps the cookies soft and delicate

-• Vanilla extract – for flavor depth in the cookie base
+• Vanilla extract – flavors the shortbread base

-• Eggs – used for both the lemon curd and the Swiss meringue
+• Eggs – used for the lemon curd and Swiss meringue

 • Granulated sugar – sweetens the curd and stabilizes the meringue